 If you’re following the South Beach Diet, you’re already working on creating a healthier lifestyle and making sure that your body is getting the nutrients it needs to get into top shape.
 In addition to maintaining a wholesome diet, incorporating regular functional exercise, like Pilates (pronounced “pah-LAH-tees”), into your routine can help take your health and fitness to the next level.

 Whether you want to build your core, strengthen your muscles without adding bulk, improve your flexibility, or maintain a sleek physique, Pilates is a great exercise option.
 Joseph Pilates, who developed this method of body conditioning in the 1920s, designed the workouts to strengthen “the core” — the muscles of the abdomen, back, pelvis, and hips — through targeted exercises, focused breathing, and body awareness.

 Never tried Pilates?
 It’s a great time to get started.
 Many gyms, recreation centers, and health clubs offer a variety of Pilates classes for beginners and seasoned athletes alike, using different equipment and methods.
 If you prefer one-on-one instruction, you may want to consider joining a specialized Pilates studio.
 And with so many Pilates workout DVDs available, you also have the option of practicing at home.
-Be sure to swap core workouts, including Pilates, with cardio interval exercise on alternate days.
+Be sure to interchange core workouts, including Pilates, with cardio interval exercise on alternate days.

 Additional Benefits of Pilates